DDMAL/Rodan/rodan-main/code/rodan/jobs/text_alignment/README.md

 #### Running calamari-train

-After generating the labeled text strips, it is best to augment the data to artificially inflate the size of the training set.
+After generating the labeled text strips, it is best to augment the data to artificially inflate the size of the training set and mimic the results of a bad layer seperatation.
 The script generate_dataset.py will automatically generate an augmented data set.
+Note that it is recommended that the augmentations are tuned every time a new model is trained.
+The augmentations are defined at the top of generate_dataset.py right after the import statements.
+Refer to [here](https://imgaug.readthedocs.io/en/latest/) for how to change the augmentations. \
 Each folio that was labelled should have its own folder containing a .gt.txt and .png file for each labelled text strip.
 These folders should be placed together in a folder with the name of the manuscript they came from.
 This should be done for each manuscript being used for training.
 Finally, these folders should be beside generate_dataset.py.
 The file structure should like something like this:

 >generate_dataset.py\
->save_text_strips.py
+>save_text_strips.py\
 >Salzinnes
 >>    Folio1
 >>>        1.gt.txt